-Our Compensation Governance Model aims to assure control of Group-wide remuneration practices by ensuring that decisions are made in an independent, informed and timely manner at appropriate levels, avoiding conflicts of interest and guaranteeing appropriate disclosure in full respect of the general principles defined by regulators.
+Our compensation governance model aims to assure clarity and reliability of remuneration decisional processes by controlling group-wide remuneration practices and ensuring that decisions are made in an independent, informed and timely manner at appropriate levels, avoiding conflicts of interest and guaranteeing appropriate disclosure in full respect of the general principles defined by regulators.

 Compliant compensation guarantees that all our remuneration policies, practices and programs avoid conflicts of interest between roles within the group or vis-à-vis customers and are consistent with ethical codes of conduct, in coherence with our company Values and long-term business strategy.